Thornton Hough: History

 The name Thornton means "thorn-tree farm/settlement" and likely derives from the Old English words þorn (hawthorn tree) and tūn (a farmstead or settlement).
 It is mentioned in the Domesday Book of 1086 as Torintone, under the ownership of Robert of Rhuddlan.
 The present name of the village was established when the daughter of local landowner Roger de Thorneton, married Richard de Hoghe during the reign of Edward II.

 By the beginning of the 19th century, Thornton Hough formed part of the Neston Estate owned by Baron Mostyn of Mostyn, Flintshire.
 The population of the parish was recorded as 165 in 1801, 164 in 1851, 547 in 1901 and 506 in 1951.

 Joseph Hirst, a Yorkshire woollen millowner, bought farmland land in 1866 and began the development of a small model village, building a church, a school and 'Wilshaw Terrace'.
 The village was bought and expanded by William Lever who developed housing for family, estate workers and company staff in a similar way to Port Sunlight, building another shop, the school, a social club and the Congregational church.
 Development continued in the early 20th century.

 Geography

 Thornton Hough is in the central part of the Wirral Peninsula, approximately 11 km south-south-east of the Irish Sea at Leasowe Lighthouse, 3.5 km north-east of the Dee Estuary at Parkgate and about 6 km west-south-west of the River Mersey at Bromborough.
-The centre of the village is situated at an elevation of between 50-55 m above sea level.
+The centre of the village is situated at an elevation of between 50 and 55 m above sea level.